Do the Dangle

-"Do the Dangle" is a song written by John Entwistle.
-The song is on his album, Rigor Mortis Sets In.
-This entire album is an affectionate homage to, or satire of, 1950s and 1960s rock music.
+"Do the Dangle" is a song written and recorded by the English rock musician John Entwistle for his third solo studio album, Rigor Mortis Sets In (1973).
+The entire album is an affectionate homage to, or satire of, 1950s and 1960s rock and roll music.
 In addition to some actual "oldies", original compositions include "Roller Skate Kate" and "Peg Leg Peggy".
 The lyrics for the latter say that Peggy "really knows how to hop", a phrase originally used in rock songs to mean that a person was a skilled dancer, but in this case is a blackly humorous reference to Peggy having an artificial ("peg") leg.

-The song is also found on Entwistle's compilation album So Who's The Bass Player?
-The Ox Anthology.
+The song is also found on Entwistle's compilation album So Who's the Bass Player?
+The Ox Anthology (2005).

-The BBC said that "Do The Dangle" song "prospers" Entwistle's dark sense of humour, and that it is a "1950s" rock and roll homage about strangulation.
+The BBC said that "Do the Dangle" song "prospers" Entwistle's dark sense of humour, and that it is a "1950s" rock and roll homage about strangulation.

-The song's opening lines list actual popular dances from the early to middle 1960s: the Shake, Boogaloo, Mashed Potatoes, Hoochie-Coo, Twist, and Funky Chicken.
-All of these dances, and numerous others, were created after the huge international popularity of the aforementioned Twist, which began in 1960 with the release of the song of the same name by Hank Ballard.
+The song's opening lines list actual popular dances from the early to middle 1960s: the shake, boogaloo, mashed potatoes, hoochie-coo, twist, and funky chicken.
+All of these dances, and numerous others, were created after the huge international popularity of the aforementioned twist, which began in 1960 with the release of the song of the same name by Hank Ballard.
 A sound-alike cover version by Chubby Checker tremendously out-sold the original, and was the first recording to attain the number one position on Billboard magazine's Top 100 listing in two different years (1960 and 1961).
 The overall dance fad faded after 1965 when progressive rock music rapidly evolved away from lightweight subjects like dancing.

 In "Do the Dangle", composer Entwistle sings of three new dances, invented by him in 1972 but described in the style which would have been used a decade earlier.
-These are the Wheezy, the Strike, and the Dangle.
+These are the wheezy, the strike, and the dangle.
 Instructions for dancing the latter, from the lyrics, are: